flairNLP/flair/resources/docs/TUTORIAL_1_BASICS.md

 Sentence: "The grass is green ." - 5 Tokens
 ```

-The second way allows you to write your own wrapper around the tokenizer you want to use.
-The wrapper is a function which has the same signature as `flair.data.segtok_tokenizer` (take a `string` and return `List[Token]`).
-Check the code of `flair.data.space_tokenizer` (which is very simple) to have an idea of how to implement such wrapper.
+The second way allows you to write your own tokenization routine.
+Check the code of `flair.data.Tokenizer` and it's implementations (e.g. `flair.data.SegTokTokenizer` or `flair.data.SpacyTokenizer`) to have an idea of how to add your own tokenization.

 ## Adding Labels